Sebiworld/AppApi/README.md

 A random token secret with a reasonable length of 52 characters will be prefilled in a newly created application.
 But of course you have the possibility to change it to a custom value.

 Let us now turn to the request.
-I will demonstrate it with simple Angular-code examples, but you shurely can do the same thing in any other programming language as well.
-To get a jwt-token, that legimitates your further requests, you simply have to login with a valid username/password combination:
+I will demonstrate it with simple Angular-code examples, but you surely can do the same thing in any other programming language as well.
+To get a jwt-token, that legitimates your further requests, you simply have to login with a valid username/password combination:

 ```typescript
 // Example with username/pass as a basic-authorisation header (recommended):